pybash1/n0/README.md

 **n0** or No Zero Days is a type of habit tracker or habit streaks tracker primarily meant to be self hosted.
 Originally built for [@soulninja](https://twitter.com/_soulninja), later made open source.

+A Public version is available [here](https://n0.pybash.xyz).
+But keep in mind, data stored is permanent(except if i wish to delete), but data is accessible only via your randomly generated user id.
+This id is auto generated when you first visit the site and resides at `localStorage.userid`.
+If you lose this id, your data cannot be retrieved. [ this applies to the public version only. ]

 ---

 ### How to Self Host